Ligier JS P320: Developmental history

 On 23 May 2018, the Automobile Club de I'Ouest announced a brief outline for the 2020 Generation 2 Le Mans Prototype 3 (LMP3) regulations, alongside chassis models from four manufacturers – Onroak Automotive (Ligier), Duqueine Automotive (Norma), ADESS AG and Ginetta being announced as granted homologation for the new ruleset.
 On 7 February 2019, the ACO announced the new 2nd Generation Le Mans Prototype 3 (LMP3) regulations, with full implementation due by 2021, and to be raced from 2020 to 2024.

-Its predecessor, the Ligier JS P3 was released at a time when LMP3 cars were not intended to race on the Circuit de la Sarthe, and as such, the car was less focused on Aerodynamic efficiency, leading to its lower top speed relative to later LMP3 cars, most notably the Norma M30.
-As a result, the design department of Ligier Automotive moved to optimise the car's aerodynamics to make the car efficient on all the circuits, in collaboration with Exa Corporation.
-The car features 95% new bodywork, Ohlins dampers and an adapted cooling system.
-In addition, as per the new Generation 2 Regulations, Traction control has been introduced, while some safety-related changes have been made to the driver's headrest and seat, along with Zylon side panels.
-A new engine, the Nissan VK56 is also introduced, with an additional 35 hp.
-The car had its initial shakedown at the Circuit de Nevers Magny-Cours, ahead of its unveiling.
+Its predecessor, the Ligier JS P3 was released at a time when LMP3 cars were not intended to race on the Circuit de la Sarthe, and as such, the car was less focused on aerodynamic efficiency, leading to its lower top speed relative to later LMP3 cars, most notably the Norma M30.
+As a result, the design department of Ligier Automotive collaborated with Exa Corporation to optimise the car's aerodynamics to make it efficient on all circuits.

+The car features 95% new bodywork, Öhlins dampers and an adapted cooling system.
+With the new Generation 2 Regulations traction control could be added, and some safety-related changes were made to the driver's headrest and seat, along with Zylon side panels.
+A new engine, the Nissan VK56, was also introduced, with an additional 35 hp.